mattrussell2/cuda_raytracer/README.md

 \
 Feel free to build yourself (make sure to build fltk for x64), or simply run the executable (compatible with x64 windows systems).\
 \
-The 'ubuntu' branch has code built on Ubuntu 18.04\
+The 'ubuntu' branch includes an FLTK distribution that was built on Ubuntu 18.04 - just update the Makefile with relevant cuda  compilation and linking directories.\
 \
 Once an image has loaded, you can 'fly' around the scene with wasd keys - the image will reload in near-realtime.\
 \